If you’re planning a trip Down Under you’re going to want to put as many of these things to do in Australia as you can fit on your bucket list!

 City lovers can visit museums, markets, cafes, and monuments in Sydney, Melbourne, Perth or Brisbane.

-Adventure lovers looking to get off-the-beaten-path can visit the remote Daintree Rainforest or tour the Outback.
+Adventure lovers looking to get off-the-beaten-path can visit the remote Daintree Rainforest and Great Barrier Reef or tour the Outback.

 Those who just want a relaxing vacation can enjoy wine-tastings at world-class vineyards and sail through the picturesque islands of Queensland.

-So for anyone wondering what to do in Australia, here are a few of the country’s top activities.
+So for anyone wondering what to do when visiting Australia, here are a few of the country’s top activities.

 READ MORE: Plan your trip to Australia with our comprehensive travel guide!